MathurAditya724/PythonDjangoAsyncChatting/README.md

 ## Basic Setup

-Just goto <http://localhost:8000/admin> and Log in with your username and password that you have created in the createsuperuser part.
-Start creating some users and you will start seeing them in your list, Select them and start chatting.
+Just go to <http://localhost:8000/admin> and Log in with your username and password that you have created in the createsuperuser part.
+Start creating some users and you will start seeing them in your list, select them and start chatting.

 You will be required to install Reddis database on your computer for this to work.